Using the Conversational Automation Interactions license

 View License Availability

-- Used in this Control Room: Number of interactions already used.
+- Used in this Control Room: The number of interactions you have already used here.

 - Click the license name: Conversational Automation Interactions (Number of Interactions).